ZigZagT/Blog/posts/Get Public IP on Linux Box.md

 ```bash
 IP=$(curl -sL https://myip.ipip.net | grep -Po '\d+\.\d+\.\d+\.\d+')
 ```
-Note: `ip.cn` was popular in favor of `myip.ipip.net` but at the time this post written `ip.cn` is not available through curl due to DDOS protection provided by [Cloudflare](cloudflare.com).
+Note: `ip.cn` was popular in favor of `myip.ipip.net` but at the time this post was written `ip.cn` is not available through curl due to DDOS protection provided by [Cloudflare](cloudflare.com).